trCVZ/simple-arithmetic-compiler/README.md

 ## Upcoming Features

 I plan to extend the compiler to support parentheses, multiplication, and division operations.
+Multiplication and division done. ✅
 This will allow for more complex arithmetic expressions and improve the overall functionality of the compiler.

 ## Objectives